operator-framework/operator-registry/alpha/veneer/semver/README.md

 - demonstration of a common type of channel maturity model
 - minor-version (Y-stream), major-version (X-stream) versioning optionality

-The resulting FBC must clearly indicate how generated channels relate to veneer entities
+The resulting FBC must clearly indicate how generated channels relate to veneer entities.

 ### Schema Anatomy
 For convenience and simplicity, this veneer currently supports hard-coded channel names `Candidate`, `Fast`, and `Stable`, in order of increasing channel stability.
 We leverage this relationship to calculate the default channel for the package.